McNetic/sqlenumgen-maven-plugin/README.md

           <package>de.enlightened.sqlenum</package>
           <directory>target/generated-sources/sql-enum</directory>
         </target>

 At last, you specify the enums to be generated:

       <database>
         <enum>
           <name>Enumname</name>
           <table>tablename</table>
-          <idColumn>columnname</idColumn>
-          <nameColumn>columnname</nameColumn>
+          <valueColumn>columnname</valueColumn>
         </enum>
         ...
       </database>

 This will generate an enum with the specified name from the specified table records.
+By default, the first column whose sql type has a string representation in java will be chosen for naming the enum values.
+This can be overriden by explicitly setting the 'valueColumn'.
+All other columns will be used to populate properties of the enum.

+Multiple enums can be configured.